Lumbar Spinal Stenosis

 - Patients can develop low back pain as well as pain, weakness, and numbness or decreased sensation in the legs.

-- Surgery is recommended for failure of other treatments and for patients with increasing weakness of the legs or loss of bowel or bladder function.
+- Surgery is recommended when other nonsurgical treatments have failed and for patients with increasing weakness of the legs or loss of bowel or bladder function.

 - Surgery includes a lumbar decompression with or without a lumbar fusion.